SFU-MARS/ros2_tutorial/src/nav2_bd_navfn_planner/README.md

 The bidirectional A* searches from both the start and goal positions simultaneously, which can significantly improve performance for long paths.
 Key features include:

 - **Bidirectional search**: Runs two simultaneous searches (forward from start and backward from goal)
-- **four-directional movement**: Uses the same movement model as the original A* implementation
+- **Four-directional movement**: Uses the same movement model as the original A* implementation
 - **Obstacle avoidance**: Properly respects costmap obstacles and creates paths around them
 - **Efficient path reconstruction**: Traces the optimal path through the best meeting point
 - **Gradient field**: Creates a smooth potential field for path following